-- Mobility - Tablets don't weigh much and they are a decent size.
-This means you can carry it around the house or take it on public transport with ease.
+- Mobility - Tablets don't weigh much and they are a decent size, making them incredibly portable.

-Technology doesn’t need to be scary.
-The software on most tablets is easy and simple to use and to understand.
-In fact, if you already own a mobile phone from the same company you probably won't even need to look at any instructions.
+The software on most tablets is simple to use and to understand.
+In fact, if you already own a mobile phone from the same company, you probably won't even need to look at any instructions.

-There are now various types of fitness devices available to help track your daily progress.
-Fitness trackers are worn around the wrist like a watch, or a lifeline pendant, and will monitor your activity throughout the day.
+Modern technology can help older people here too.
+There are now various fitness devices that can help you monitor your daily activity and track your progress.
+Fitness trackers are worn around the wrist like a watch or a lifeline pendant and will monitor your activity throughout the day.